Key takeaways

 Like their traditional 401(k) counterpart, Roth 401(k) accounts are employer-sponsored retirement savings accounts and allow you to make after-tax contributions and withdraw funds tax-free.
 Roth 401(k) plan participants can now choose to have after-tax employer matching contributions directed to their workplace accounts.

 There is no income limit for participating in Roth 401(k) accounts.
 Contribution and withdrawal limits are the same as with a traditional 401(k) account.
+However, there are no RMD requirements with a Roth 401(k).

 Roth IRAs